dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/cpp-user-guide.md

 ## Installation

 If you don't have SDK yet, please go to <a href="https://www.dynamsoft.com/survey/dlr/?utm_source=docs" target="_blank">Dynamsoft website</a> to get it.
-Once the folder is decompressed, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which we will refer to as `[INSTALLATION FOLDER]` throughout this guide.
+Once the folder is decompressed, the root directory of the DLR installation package is `Dynamsoft\LabelRecognizer`, which we will refer to as `[INSTALLATION FOLDER]` throughout this guide.

 ## Build Your First Application